6.1 Estimate and communicate annual nutrient loads from stormwater

 Overview

 Figure 6.1.1.
 Major stormwater outfalls discharging to canals, creeks, and bay waters.
-Watersheds corresponding to the six primary bay segments and the Myakka River indicate outfall receiving waters.
+Watersheds corresponding to 6 primary bay segments and the Myakka River indicate receiving waters.
 Source: Sarasota County Government

-Sarasota County Government has an extensive monitoring program for its primary watersheds that contribute to the Sarasota Bay and Charlotte Harbor systems (see Chapter 10.1).
-The program was phased in from 2004-2007, providing the potential for more than a decade of annual nutrient load determinations.
-Southwest Florida Water Management District (SWFWMD), Florida Department of Environmental Protection (FDEP) and U.S. Geological Survey (USGS) monitoring stations provide historical water quantity or quality data.
-For example, USGS has operated a continuous stream flow gage on the Myakka River north of State Road 72 since 1939.
+Sarasota County has a comprehensive monitoring program in its primary watersheds (Figure 6.1.2).
+The program was phased in from 2004–2007 (see Chapter 10.1), allowing for more than a decade of nutrient load estimates.
+Data from Southwest Florida Water Management District (SWFWMD), Florida Department of Environmental Protection (FDEP), and U.S. Geological Survey (USGS) further enhance historical coverage.
+For instance, a USGS streamflow gage has operated on the Myakka River since 1939.

 Figure 6.1.2.
 Water quality and water flow monitoring stations in Sarasota County.
 Source: Sarasota County Water Atlas

-One data limitation is that many local stream gage stations require development or confirmation of the rating curve to accurately calculate average annual flow volumes.
-A rating curve models the relationship between stream water height (stage) as measured by the gage and volume of water flow (discharge), unique to the hydraulic characteristics at a particular stream gage location (Fondriest Environmental, Inc. 2015).
-Furthermore, flow must be measured at upstream gages independent of tidal influence.
-Sarasota County’s network of Automated Rainfall Monitoring System (ARMS) stations provides stream stage data but not discharge data.
-A number of USGS stations in the Sarasota County region do have field measured rating curves relating stream stages and discharges.
+A key challenge is that many stream gage stations still require the development or verification of rating curves to estimate flow.
+A rating curve defines the relationship between stream height (stage) and water discharge, specific to the hydraulics at each gage site (Fondriest Environmental, Inc. 2015).
+For meaningful flow calculations, stream stages must be recorded upstream of tidal influence.
+While Sarasota’s Automated Rainfall Monitoring System (ARMS) stations provide stage data, they do not measure discharge.
+Some USGS stations, however, have well-established rating curves.

 Approach